11-Aminoundecanoic acid

-11-Aminoundecanoic acid is an organic compound with the formula H_{2}N(CH_{2})_{10}CO_{2}H. This white solid is classified as an amine and a fatty acid.
+11-Aminoundecanoic acid is an organic compound with the formula H_{2}N(CH_{2})_{10}CO_{2}H. This compound is classified as an amine and a fatty acid.
 11-Aminoundecanoic acid is a precursor to Nylon-11.
+11-Aminoundecanoic acid is a white crystalline and odorless solid with low solubility in water.

 Production

 As practiced by Arkema, 11-aminoundecanoic acid is prepared industrially from undecylenic acid, which is derived from castor oil.
 The synthesis proceeds in four separate reactions:

-Transesterification of castor oil to methyl ricinoleate

 Crude castor oil consists of about 80% triglycerides, from the ricinoleic acid, itself representing about 90% of the oil.
 It is quantitatively transesterified with methanol to methyl ricinoleate (the methyl ester of ricinoleic acid) in the presence of the basic sodium methoxide at 80 °C within 1 h reaction time in a stirred reactor.
-At the end of the reaction, the resulting glycerol separates and the liquid methyl ester is washed with water to remove residual glycerol.

-Pyrolysis of methylricinoleate to heptanal and methyl undecenoate

-Methylricinoleate is evaporated at 250 °C, mixed with hot steam (600 °C) in a 1:1 ratio and decomposed in a cracking furnace at 400 - 575 °C at a retention time of about 10 seconds into its cleavage products heptanal and methyl undecenoate.
-The cleavage of the aliphatic chain occurs in this variant of the steam cracking selectively between the hydroxymethylene and the allyl-methylene group.
+The methyl ricinoleate is converted to heptanal and methyl undecenoate by combining with steam in a cracking furnace at 400 - 575 °C. The cleavage of the aliphatic chain occurs selectively between the hydroxymethylene and the allyl-methylene group.
 Besides heptanal and methyl undecenoate, a mixture of methyl esters of saturated and unsaturated C18-carboxylic acids is obtained.
 This mixture is known under the trade name Esterol and is used as a lubricant additive.